dklassic/APFrameworkUI/README.md

 This is most useful to create quick utility menus everywhere.

-Study the scripts in script folder to see how it instantiates each menu should give you a quick start.
+Study the scripts in [Script](https://github.com/dklassic/APFrameworkUI/tree/next/Assets/Script) folder to see how it instantiates each menu should give you a quick start.

 # Requirement